 During the third quarter of 2021, STCB formed two subsidiaries, Whipshots, LLC, a Wyoming limited liability company ("Whipshots LLC") and Whipshots, LLC, a Delaware limited liability company that was subsequently renamed Whipshots Holdings, LLC ("Whipshots Holdings").
 Whipshots LLC was a wholly-owned subsidiary of STCB at formation which was subsequently contributed to Whipshots Holdings.
-Whipshots Holdings is a majority-owned subsidiary of STCB in which STCB owns 96% of the vested voting interests.
+Whipshots Holdings is a majority-owned subsidiary of STCB of the vested voting interests.
 There are unvested interests not owned by the Company for an additional 3% of the equity which has been issued subject to vesting requirements.